Archives for July 2016

 Mono point or dual point?

 Dual.
 Mono points are well liked for the most technical ice but two point crampons were the most frequent answer.
-Some serious efficiency was mentioned however by using mono points
+Some serious efficiency was mentioned however by using mono points to select alr

 Read MORE